 Yes, blood pressure screening is available at all stations.
 As a community service, you are welcome to stop by your local station.
-Naturally, if you believe that you are experiencing a potentially serious medical emergency, call 911 immediately.
+If you believe that you are experiencing a potentially serious medical emergency, call 911 immediately.

 Please pull safely to the nearest shoulder/curb and stop.
-This will allow fire apparatus or other emergency vehicles adequate and clear lanes to safely and quickly continue its response.
+This will allow fire apparatus or other emergency vehicles adequate space to safely and quickly continue its response.

-Fire Department units are dispatched according to information received by the 911 Emergency Communications Center.
+Stafford County Fire and Rescue units are dispatched according to information received by the 911 Emergency Communications Center.
 There are predetermined algorithms that dispatchers utilize depending on the information received.
 As an example; a medical emergency may have a fire engine dispatched along with an ambulance/paramedic unit if the fire engine is closer to the address.
-This allows trained personnel to arrive and administer care more rapidly.
+This allows trained personnel to arrive quickly and administer care more rapidly.

-As explained in the previous answer, sometimes multiple units are dispatched to the same incident.
+Sometimes multiple units are dispatched to the same incident.
 The first arriving unit on the scene performs an assessment, notifies the dispatcher of the situation and what equipment should continue or be canceled from the incident.
 This maximizes our use of resources, freeing emergency units to potentially take another call.
-Most likely, when you see an emergency vehicle with red lights and sirens go through an intersection and then slow down and turn the emergency lights off, they have been cancelled or "placed in service" from the call to which they were responding.
+Most likely, when you see an emergency vehicle with red lights and sirens go through an intersection and then slow down and turn the emergency lights off, they have been canceled or "placed in service" from the call to which they were responding.